meap/runecs/README.md

 ## Key Features

-A complete list of available commands can be obtained by running `runecs --help`.
-Common use cases are demonstrated below.
+Run `runecs --help` to see all available commands.
+The examples below demonstrate common use cases.

 ### Deploy a Specific Docker Image Tag

-A specific Docker image tag or commit SHA can be deployed to an ECS service.
-This functionality is particularly useful when rollbacks to known-good versions are required or when specific builds need to be deployed:
+Deploy a specific Docker image tag or commit SHA to an ECS service.
+Use this feature for rollbacks to known-good versions or deploying specific builds:

 ```bash
 runecs deploy --service mycanvas-ecs-staging-cluster/web -i 9cd43549f03faf9bbc0ddc3eba8585f00098b240